yatesmac/Alien-Invaders/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## Acknowledgements

+This repository is a project carried out as part of a study of the book *Python Crash Course: A Hands-on, Project-based Introduction to Programming* (Second Edition, 2021) written by *Eric Matthes*.
+I further, incorporated other elements (such as game sounds, explosions, etc).